AxisVM/pyaxisvm-docs/_sources/getting_started.md.txt

 ### Register AxisVM's Type Library

 If this is not your first time using **AxisVM** through a COM interface on your machine, you should already have a registered type library and you can skip this step.
-Otherwise, follow the instructions at the beginning of the ***AxisVM API Reference Guide***.
+Otherwise, you have to register the type library of your AxisVM application.
+Different versions come with different type libraries, so you might redo this step when you update to a new version.
+At all times, **older versions must be unregistered from the Windows registry before new registrations!**

+To have your AxisVM registered, locate the folder on your filesystem AxisVM is installed into.
+In that folder you should see a file called *!REGISTER_AXISVM_X64* and *!REGISTER_AXISVM*.
+Double click on the first for a 64-bit, or the second one for a 32-bit installation. **It is important to register only the version that is required and matches with the version of installed AxisVM**.

+To unregister a type library, the step is similar, but now you use the files *!UNREGISTER_AXISVM_X64* and *!UNREGISTER_AXISVM*.

 ### Install PyAxisVM

 This is optional, but we suggest you to create a dedicated virtual enviroment at all times to avoid conflicts with your other projects.
 Create a folder, open a command shell in that folder and use the following command

 ```console